 Attitude is the way of manner, disposition, expressing feelings and position about an individual or thing, tendency or orientation, especially related to their mental state.
 From the psychological point of view, attitude is a psychological construct, a mental and emotional entity that inherits in or characterizes a person (Richard, 2017).

 Farmers’ perceptions include their knowledge, attitude, awareness about the type of fertilizer to use, quantity to apply, time of application and effects of applying the fertilizer on the yields and the environment (Lim et al., 2013).
 And specifically for Boro rice production the knowledge about N, P and K fertilizers is of humongous significance as these three nutrients determine the yield of the crop in large extent (Ali et al., 2015).
 But knowing the type of fertilizer to be used, is not enough to warrant the correct use of the fertilizer.
 On this regard, attitudes towards fertilizers and willingness to change also help in defining farmers’ behaviour and decisions.
 These include past experiences that people have had, perceived benefits from adopting the new practice, perceived risks associated with the change, social norms and the level of trust the people have on the extension agents and other sources of information as described by Meijer et al. (2015).
 For instance, farmers who have had positive content effects with fertilizers for, increased yields and enhanced income, will have positive attitude towards the use of fertilizers.
-On the other side, farmers that have faced issues such as poor yields and adverse effects on the environment because of poor application of fertilizers may be more skeptical about new techniques.
+On the other side, farmers that have faced issues such as poor yields and adverse effects on the environment because of poor application of fertilizers may be more sceptical about new techniques.
 However, other factors such as social beliefs and norms as well as peers’ influence also determine farmers’ perceptions to fertilizers.
 There may be a tendency by farmer to emulate their close neighbours since they are actually observing them to have changed their behaviour in applying new fertilizer practices.

 The purpose of the following section is to review the previous studies conducted by different researchers related to the present study.
 The study was mainly concerned with the factors influencing the relationship between fertilizer application with attitude and knowledge.
 The focus is to obtain the deeper understanding of the concept and its relevance for the production of Boro rice.
 Thus, an attempt was made in this chapter to review some interlinked literatures on this aspect from home and abroad.
 The researcher, therefore, made an effort to review researcher directly or indirectly associate to the present study for collecting inevitable information through seeking relevant studies, journals, periodicals, bulletins, website etc. An attempt is made here to put together some of the closely related research findings in the area.
 However, the available literatures in connection with this study are briefly described below: